CLI Reference

 - Token rotation: Regularly renew tokens using

-onemcp service renew - Expiration dates: Set realistic expiration dates
+service renew - Expiration dates: Set realistic expiration dates

-- Secure storage: Configuration files contain sensitive data, protect accordingly
+- Secure storage: Protect configuration files

 Troubleshooting

-- Check logs first: Use
+- Check logs first:

-onemcp logsto diagnose issues - Verify health: Run
+onemcp logsto diagnose issues - Verify health:

-onemcp statusto check service health - Run doctor: Use
+onemcp statusto check service health - Run doctor:

-onemcp doctorto verify system requirements - Clean restart: Stop services with
+onemcp doctorto verify requirements - Clean restart:

 See Also